 Some forms of platter damage are still severe enough to make scratched platter data recovery impossible.
 Sometimes, the read/write heads gouge out massive rings of data from the platters that wipe out huge amounts of user data or even destroy the drive’s firmware sectors.
 But platter damage is no longer the data recovery death sentence it once was.

-Want to see more of Gillware's scratched platter data recovery methods in action?
+Want to learn more about Gillware's scratched platter data recovery methods?
 Check out some of these case studies and other resources for scratched platters:

 Data Recovery 101: Platters

 Platters are the thin discs inside the drive enclosure.
 Platters are coated with a magnetic substrate that stores binary data in the form of a magnetic field.

 Recovering the data stored on a failed hard disk drive (HDD) has always been hard…really hard.
 The nano-scale tolerances and cutting-edge technology that make the ultra-high capacity drives being sold today possible are not making the recovery task any easier.
 However, as much as hard drive technology has changed over the last half a […]

 Hard Drive Platter Damage Recovery Case Study: Western Digital

 When a hard drive comes to our data recovery lab here at Gillware after spending some time in another data recovery company’s lab, it’s usually for one of two reasons.
 Commonly, the other data recovery company had charged the drive’s owner an amount of money for their services far in excess of what the data […]